odoo/odoo/doc/howtos/profilecode.rst

 Sending the SIGQUIT signal to an Odoo process (only available on POSIX) makes this process output the current stack trace to log, with info level.
-When an odoo process seems stucked, sending this signal to the process permit to know what the process is doing, and letting the process continue his job.
+When an odoo process seems stuck, sending this signal to the process permit to know what the process is doing, and letting the process continue his job.

 Tracing code execution